haw230/the-anadromi-project/stage-1-hill-climbing/2-selection-sort/README.md

 Adding a fixed number consistently.
 Opposite is decrement.
 Unlike C-based languages, Python does not suppose the ```++``` short hand to have variables increment by 1, so ```+= 1``` is used instead.

 #### Index
 The index is the *numerical position* of an element inside a list.
-Programmers count starting from zero (because it's slightly more efficent), so each number is one less than what we would normally call it in real life.
+This is important for tracking the location of a specific element.
+The numbering system is slightly convoluted since, programmers count starting from zero (because it's slightly more efficent), so each number is one less than what we would normally call it in real life.
 In ```[1, 2, 3]```, 1 may seem like the first element, but it is actually the zeroth.
 2 would be the first and 3 is the second.
 So to match the index with each element, it would look like 0:1, 1:2, and 2:3.

 #### Iterate
 Repeating a process for each element until a condition has been reached in which case it is stopped.
 For linear search, the process will be comparing the element with the number we are trying to locate.